code-423n4/2022-11-debtdao-findings/data/TomJ-G.md

 - Use Calldata instead of Memory for Read Only Function Parameters
 - Using Elements Smaller than 32 bytes (256 bits) Might Use More Gas
 - Empty Blocks Should Emit Something or be Removed
+- Keep The Revert Strings of Error Messages within 32 Bytes
+- Use Custom Errors to Save Gas

 &ensp;
 ### Duplicate require() Checks Should be a Modifier or a Function